-- BTE enters transmit mode after it has interpreted an incoming message containing the <ESC> (sequence and has loaded the outgoing message into the data comm buffer. - An outgoing message is obtained by scanning the page where the DCP was left after the incoming message containing the <ESC> (sequence was received. - at line 1, column 1.
+- BTE enters transmit mode after it has interpreted an incoming message containing the <ESC> (sequence and has loaded the outgoing message into the data comm buffer. - An outgoing message is obtained by scanning the page where the DCP was left after the incoming message containing the <ESC> (sequence was received. - Any mobile home on the page is ignored; all scans begin at line 1, column 1.
 If the DCP is at line 1, column 1, the scan continues to the end of the page.
 Otherwise, it stops when it reaches the DCP position.
 In either case, the scan stops if it encounters an ETX.